raphaelsty/mkb/README.md

 The **Mkb** library was developed for the research paper **Knowledge Base Embedding By Cooperative Knowledge Distillation** soon to be published at **Coling2020**.

-**Sourty, Raphaël and G. Moreno, Jose and Servant, François-Paul and Tamine-Lechani, Lynda.**
+**Sourty, Raphaël and G. Moreno, Jose and Servant, François-Paul and Tamine, Lynda.**

 ## Table of contents